BlueBrain/veeone-spectacle/README.md

 ### How to pull new image version to the sandbox?

-Push the code to your feature branch.
-Then, run a pipeline with a variable `SANDBOX=1`.
-After a new image has been built, restart the respective deployment on Kubernetes:
+Push the code to your feature branch with a tag being either of `sandbox-1`, `sandbox-2` or `sandbox-3`.
+Once you push it to the `origin`, it will trigger a pipeline.
+After the image has been built you can restart the deployment for the respective sandbox:

 ```
 kubectl rollout restart deployment veeone-spectacle-sandbox-1